WorkloadAutomation/ibm-workload-automation-chart/README.md

 2. [Creating a Kubernetes Secret](#create-the-secret) by accessing the entitled registry to store an entitlement key for the IBM Workload Automation offering on your cluster.
 3. [Securing communication](#securing-communication) using either Jetstack cert-manager or using your custom certificates.
 4. [Creating a secrets file](#creating-a-secrets-file) to store passwords for the console and server components, or if you use custom certificates, to add your custom certificates to the Certificates Secret.
-5. (For Microsoft Azure AKS only) [Configuring the Microsoft Azure SQL database](#configuring-the-microsoft-azure-sql-database).
+5. (For Microsoft Azure AKS and Google GKE only) [Configuring the Microsoft Azure SQL server database](#configuring-the-microsoft-azure-sql-server-database) or [Configuring the Google Cloud SQL for SQL Server database](#configuring-the-google-cloud-sql-for-sql-server-database).
 5. [Deploying the product components](#deploying-the-product-components).
 6. [Verifying the installation](#verifying-the-installation).